0xless/battmngr/README.md

 ```
 ## Note
 When in configuration:

-    Rapid Charge Off
+- Rapid Charge Off
-    Battery Conservation On
+- Battery Conservation On

-issuing the command battmngr -sc 1 will turn on Rapid Charge mode but disable Battery Conservation mode.
+issuing the command `battmngr -sc 1` will turn on Rapid Charge mode but disable Battery Conservation mode.
 It's possible to activate both Rapid Charge and Battery Conservation modes starting from configuration:

-    Rapid Charge On
+- Rapid Charge On
-    Battery Conservation Off
+- Battery Conservation Off

-and issuing the command battmngr -sc 3.
-This configuration is not obtainable using official lenovo software and should be used with attention.
+and issuing the command `battmngr -sc 3`
+This configuration is not obtainable using official lenovo software and should be avoided.
 Check here for more: https://wiki.archlinux.org/title/Lenovo_IdeaPad_5_15are05#Note

 ## License